Machine Learning for Shipwreck Segmentation from Side Scan Sonar Imagery: Dataset and Benchmark: Experiments Results

-Each model is evaluated on an aggregate level with mean Intersection Over Union (mIoU), IoU for the ``shipwreck" class ($\text{IoU}_\text{ship}$), IoU for the ``other" class ($\text{IoU}_\text{other}$), F1 score, True Positive Rate (TPR), True Negative Rate (TNR), False Positive Rate (FPR), and False Negative Rate (FNR).
+Each model is evaluated on an aggregate level with Intersection over Union (IoU) for the ``shipwreck" class ($\text{IoU}_\text{ship}$), F1 score, True Positive Rate (TPR), and True Negative Rate (TNR).
+All metrics are calculated in pixel-space, and are therefore measures of how well network output corresponds to expert opinions in pixel-space.
 Table~\ref{tab:metrics_baselines_1} provides results across baselines, averaged across each site.
-Table \ref{tab:metrics_per_site} shows mIoU per site for each baseline.
+Table \ref{tab:metrics_per_site} shows $\text{IoU}_{\text{ship}}$ per site for each baseline.
 Segmentation predictions for all six baselines on three example sites are shown in Fig. \ref{fig:baseline_preds}.
 Across this comparison, the SOD model consistently outperformed or performed comparably against all other networks for the aggregate metrics.
-We performed all subsequent experiments with the SOD model.
+We performed the subsequent experiment with the SOD model.